DMH42/lambda-api-boilerplate/README.md

-# lambda-api-boilerplate
+# Lambda REST API Boilerplate Using Express
-A boilerplate for a lambda api with a express backend
+A boilerplate for a lambda api with an express backend

 Requirements: